What to Wear in Ireland when Visiting Dublin

-Summer is all about the celebration of colour, but avoid colours such as neon, whilst they are worn here they are not considered fashionable, rather opt for the pastel colours again, or rich deep shades such as burnt orange and burgundy.
+Summer is all about the celebration of color, but avoid colors such as neon.
+While they are worn here they are not considered fashionable, rather opt for the pastel colors again, or rich deep shades such as burnt orange and burgundy.

-A scarf will add warmth and a subtle hint of colour to any outfit, you can also bring a blazer on your travels, opt for black, as you can then team it with any look adding a touch of sophistication when worn with simple jeans.
+A scarf will add warmth and a subtle hint of color to any outfit, you can also bring a blazer on your travels.
+Opt for black, as you can then team it with any look adding a touch of sophistication when worn with simple jeans.